 I live in a rental and the kitchen flooring has linoleum.
 Linoleum is long lasting and durable over time, and also cheap, making it the best floor covering, especially for rentals.
-However, to keep linoleum looking fresh and clean it needs a good maintenance, otherwise it will turn yellow.
+However, linoleum needs a good maintenance in order to keep it looking fresh and clean, otherwise it will turn yellow.

 Why is linoleum turning yellow over time?

 This floor covering is made of raw materials, including linseed oil.
 When this oil is blocked from the sunlight it begins to oxidize and it may change its color.
-Though, linoleum flooring can stain or turn yellow due to throw rugs, spills, using improper cleaning agents.
+Though, linoleum flooring can stain or turn yellow due to throw rugs, spills, or because of improper cleaning agents.
 Sometimes, waxing the flooring may trap dirt particles and dust, making it look less than brand new.

 - 1 gallon of cold water